M60 (New York City bus): Route description and service

-The M60 begins on the Upper West Side in Manhattan at West 106th and Broadway.
+The M60 begins on the Upper West Side in Manhattan at West 106th Street and Broadway.
 It turns east at 120th Street, and north at Amsterdam Avenue, before turning east onto 125th Street in Manhattanville.
 Along 125th Street in Harlem, the M60 provides limited-stop service, with the and providing local service.
 At the east end of the street, it enters the Triborough Bridge, crossing into Queens.
 It then travels along Astoria Boulevard (the service road for the Grand Central Parkway) and 23rd Avenue to 94th Street, providing limited-stop service in the neighborhoods of Astoria and East Elmhurst.
-The provides local service along Astoria Boulevard, and the and along 23rd Avenue.
+The provides local service along Astoria Boulevard, and the along 23rd Avenue.
 At 94th Street, the M60 turns north and enters the airport, serving Terminals B, C, and A (in that order) before returning to Manhattan.
-Some eastbound buses may terminate at 125th Street & Lexington Avenue and do not enter Queens.

 The M60 connects with several subway lines in Manhattan–the IRT West Side Line, IND Eighth Avenue Line, IRT Lenox Avenue Line, and IRT Lexington Avenue Line–as well as the Harlem–125th Street station of the Metro-North Railroad.
 It also connects with the BMT Astoria Line (leading to the BMT Broadway Line) in Astoria.